 As you can see the title of my blog is Words of a Ramadan Addict and some of you may not know this but that phrase is quite literal.
 I coined this title in Ramadan 2013, which I would argue was the best Ramadan of my life.
 It was my first official Ramadan after I started practicing Islam again and I have nothing but good memories and recollections.
-I had just come back from 8 months stay in Egypt to Uganda.
+I had just come back from my 8 months stay in Egypt.
 I made a checklist and everything.
 I think that’s the year I fell in love with Ramadan for the very first time.
 All my time was accounted for and I’m so proud of my younger self and my eagerness and commitment to learn, practice and maximize the benefit.
 I even vaguely remember reminded my father, “Do not stop Allah’s female slaves (women) from going to Allah’s Mosques” when he would advise me to pray my prayer at home and in my room.
 Since that day, he hasn’t discouraged me from going to the mosque.

 Alhamdulillah, many years later, I am just as addicted to Ramadan as I was before.
 I find every Ramadan is different and a beautiful opportunity to learn, grow and be better than your former self.